Medical Reviewed by Sindhu Vas, Masters of Food Science and Nutrition

-Oatmeal contains soluble fiber which reduces LDL, oatmeal can reduce the absorption of cholesterol in your bloodstream.
-Eat about 5-10 grams of soluble fiber a day to decrease the LDL level.
-One serving of oatmeal contains 3 – 4 grams of fiber, but if you add fruits like banana or berries, you’ll get even more fiber.
+Oatmeal contains soluble fibre which reduces LDL, oatmeal can reduce the absorption of cholesterol in your bloodstream.
+Eat about 5-10 grams of soluble fibre a day to decrease the LDL level.
+One serving of oatmeal contains 3 – 4 grams of fibre, but if you add fruits like bananas or berries, you’ll get even more fibre.

 Onions protect against elevated cholesterol and protect against artery clotting damage by increasing HDL.
 Soy lowers LDL without reducing HDL as well as provide antioxidant protection.
 Eating soybeans and food made with it, like tofu or soy milk have a massive effect on lowering LDL.
 Consuming 25 grams of soy protein a day can lower LDL by 5-6 per cent.

 Alcohol in moderation increase HDL cholesterol but care should be taken not to take it in excess as it will cause more harm than good.
 It increases the transport rate of apolipoprotein A1 and A2, thus increasing HDL .